MakeSchool-Tutorials/Environment-Setup/zzzP04-Python/content.md

 # Optional Resources/Challenges

 At Make School, we're constantly encouraging our students to dive deeper into the material.
-We know you can push yourself to learn more, and the prework is no exception to that.
+We know you can push yourself to learn more.
 Take a look at the sections below, and pick one to jump in to.

 ## More Python Practice